Skip to content

 Select Policy

-1. Set as Default Action: Locate the "Default action" dropdown and select "Add a comment to the pull request".
+1. Set as Default Action: Locate the "Default action" dropdown and select "Add a comment to the pull request" and "Generate AI Remediation".

 Enable Add Comment

-2. Create New Rule: Click the +Action button, define a trigger, and select the conditional response to the selected action be "Add a comment to the pull request".
+2. Create New Rule: Click the +Action button, define a trigger, and select the conditional response to the selected action be "Add a comment to the pull request" and "Generate AI Remediation".

 Add action

-3. Click Save to apply the policy.
-BoostSecurity will now generate AI-assisted comments for findings detected in PRs.
+3. Click Save to apply your configuration.
+Next, assign the policy to your resources to enable AI-assisted comments.
+BoostSecurity will then automatically generate AI-remediation comments for security findings detected in your pull requests.

 What AI-Generated Comments Look Like